 People that struggle with anxiety often have poor stress coping because they've been unable to put themselves in a position to cope with stress effectively.
 For example, they may spend too much time alone, drink to cope with stress, not have the friends and support around them necessary to give them the mental strength to move forward.

 It's more complex than this of course, but the basic idea is that people develop weaker and weaker coping ability, almost like they're not working out their muscles, and that's why anxiety becomes so hard to control - because your coping muscle is weak, it gets weaker while you have anxiety, and it takes a long time to strengthen that muscle back up.

-Finally, even when people have anxiety, very few people make the right choices with regards to overcoming it.
-According to the National Institute of Health, fewer than 20% of those with anxiety ever even seek an effective treatment.
+Finally, even when people are aware they have anxiety, very few people know the right to do to help overcome it.
+According to the National Institute of Health, fewer than 20% of those with anxiety ever seek an effective treatment.

 Making these negative lifestyle choices are problematic for those with anxiety, because they keep your coping ability weak (and in some cases can make it even weaker).
 Remember while there is no specific coping strategy, it's still a muscle, and if you're not exercising it correctly it doesn't get any better.

 NOTE: Not all of these choices are your fault either.
 Remember that anxiety changes your thought processes, your desires, and more.
 So sometimes you'll be making mistakes that you think you want because of anxiety (such as wanting to spend time alone) that are actually damaging to your coping ability.